phildehovre/second-assignment/readme.md

 ### How?

 I have have recently taken a keen interest in applications that help improving mental and physical health, not simply by monitoring the user's physical activity, but by giving the users a 30,000ft view of their situation.
-This is based on the concept of motivational interviewing techinques (or, "MI").
+This is based on the concept of motivational interviewing techniques (or, "MI").

 > “Motivational interviewing is a person-centered counseling style for addressing the common problem of ambivalence about change.”
 > —Miller & Rollnick, 2013, p.
 21